 - e) One to two weeks after publishing the CfV, the vote taker will publish a Current Standings.
 Note that the poll will remain open, especially for information on additional systems, and the results will be updated on the Forth200x web page.
 The results considered at a standards meeting are those from four weeks prior to that meeting.
-If no poll results are available by that deadline, the proposal will be considered at a later meeting. - f) A proposal will only be accepted into the new basis document by consensus of those present at an open standards meeting.
+If no poll results are available by that deadline, the proposal will be considered at a later meeting. - f) A proposal will only be accepted into the new basis document by consensus of those present at ana standards meeting.
+If you can not attend a meeting, you should ask somebody who is attending to champion the proposal on your behalf.